How to Join Woodbury Surgery

 Woodbury, Woodbury Salterton, Clyst St Mary, Aylesbeare, Farringdon, Colaton Raleigh, Yettington, Otterton, East Budleigh, Lympstone, Exton, Ebford, Clyst St George, Marsh Green, Venn Ottery, Southerton, Hawkerland, part of Exmouth, part of Newton Poppleford, Sowton, Topsham.

-New patients are offered a health check with a member of the healthcare team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.
+New patients will have their medical record reviewed by a GP to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.